 BOARD MEETINGS AND ATTENDANCEplus

-There were seven full Board meetings scheduled during 2022, three meetings of the Audit and Risk Committee, three meetings of the Remuneration Committee and five meetings of the Nomination Committee.
-All of these meetings were held in-person, with the exception of one Board meeting and one Audit and Risk Committee meeting, which were held virtually to accommodate pre-existing commitments and therefore ensure full attendance.
+There were six full Board meetings held during 2023, four meetings of the Audit and Risk Committee, three meetings of the Remuneration Committee, two meetings of the Nomination Committee and one meeting of the Social Values and ESG Committee.
+All of these meetings were held in-person and were attended in full.

-In addition, two virtual Board update meetings were held during 2022, following their successful introduction in 2020, in order to keep the Board fully updated on financial and operational matters.
-There was full attendance for both of these update meetings which help maintain a high level of Board awareness and support good governance.
+In addition, three virtual Board update meetings were held during 2023, in order to keep the Board fully updated on financial and operational matters.
+There was full attendance for all of these update meetings, with the exception of one director at one virtual meeting (due to a pre-existing engagement), which helped maintain a high level of Board awareness and support good governance.

-The Group Company Secretary is also Secretary to the Audit and Risk, Remuneration and Nomination Committees, and attends meetings for this purpose.
+The Group Company Secretary is also Secretary to the Audit and Risk, Remuneration, Nomination and Social Values and ESG Committees, and attends all meetings for this purpose.

 Board packs are distributed in the week prior to each meeting to provide sufficient time for Directors to review their papers in advance.
 If Directors are unable to attend a Board meeting for any reason, they nonetheless receive the relevant papers and are consulted prior to the meeting and their views are made known to the other Directors.